reasonableext/reasonable/README.markdown

 * [Node.js](http://nodejs.org/)
 * [CoffeeScript](http://jashkenas.github.com/coffee-script/)

-Once that's installed, you should be able to just clone the repo and install using `cake`:
+Once those are installed, you should be able to just clone the repo and install using `cake`:

     git clone git@github.com:brymck/reasonable.git